The Slide Show/ Neckerchief Slides

 Materials needed: green yarn matching color

-with a few tentacles inside the ring and rest over the front to cover it.
-Hot
+tentacles inside the ring and rest over the front to cover it.
+Hot glue in

 Neckerchief Potpourri #2

-book?
+the book?
 For "Fire!
-Fire!" we got "Matchbox" fire engines and ambulances and
+Fire!" we got "Matchbox" fire engines and

 - Candy molds at craft shops can offer a world of slides.